aarhusstadsarkiv/schemas/README.md

-# schemas
+## schemas
-Home to our jsonschemas
+A couple of jsonschemas not currently in use.